San Diego Child Custody Lawyers

 Determining Child Custody in California

 Deciding on the best custody arrangement for children is complicated and requires an in-depth analysis of the relationships among family members.
 If both parents are equally involved in parenting, in many cases, a court will award them joint physical custody.
-If not, the court will look at which parent is more actively involved in the children’s day-to-day lives, and will determine if the current situation is working.
+If not, the court will look at which parent is more actively involved in the children’s day-to-day lives, and will determine if the current child custody situation is working.
+A San Diego child custody attorney can help you navigate this complicated process.

 Factors the Courts Consider to Determine Child Custody